Research-IT-Swiss-TPH/stphtoolbox/README.md

 This will create a Word document by processing the content of your specified Quarto document "my_content_input.qmd" and save the resulting Word report as "my_word_report.docx" in your current working directory.

-## Package improvements
+## Package development

-To suggest changes, please open an issue.
+### Bug reports and suggestions

+If you encounter bugs or have suggestions for improvements, please open an issue.
+Your feedback is valuable and helps improving the package.

+### Contributing

+Pull requests are welcome on the `development` branch.
+For major changes, please open an issue first to discuss what you would like to change.